Physics

 Course outline:

-- Part 2: Circular motion and gravitation, propagation of light, wave properties, reflection, images, refraction, waves and interference
+• Part 2: Circular motion and gravitation, propagation of light, wave properties, reflection, images produced by mirrors and lenses, refraction, diffraction of waves and interference

-- Part 3: Electric charge, electric field, DC electricity, resistor circuits, magnetic fields and electromagnetic induction
+• Part 3: Electric charge, electric field, DC electricity, resistor circuits, magnetic fields, dc motors, electromagnetic induction, and generation of electricity

 Methods of assessment: Students will sit three School examinations.
-Approximately 20 experiments are performed, written up and marked during each year.
-Problem assignments are set and marked.
+Approximately 20 experiments are performed, written up, and marked during each year.
+Regular progress tests are set and marked to give regular feedback to students.

 NCEA Level 2 Achievement Standards that students will be prepared for include: